 Another business called Reid, from Illinois, uses speech and body language for lie detection.
 Reid has offered the course for about 10 years.
 It costs about $500 for a 3 day course or an “advanced” 4 day course for about $700.
 Reid, for decades, used to teach polygraph.
 They do not teach polygraph anymore.
 The Reid course believes in hard interrogation.
 They seem to believe if people are screamed at, they will confess to a crime.
 As a matter of fact, in “Step 6” of their course, Reid says if the person cries then he is guilty.
 Reid has a online store that sells all types of CD’s, books, video’s, etc. Something for everybody.
 The Reid course is banned by the courts in England because of the high rate of false confessions.

 Another “quicky” body language lie detector course is called F.A.I.N.T.
 It is actually sold by a polygraph school that trains polygraph and their polygraph school is APA (American Polygraph Association) approved.
-A real investigator would ask: Why spend about $20,000 to buy a polygraph, the 8 week polygraph course, 8 weeks of hotel, 8 weeks of meals, travel expenses, 8 weeks away from work and 8 weeks away from family if a several day mini course will do the same?”
+A real investigator would ask: Why spend about $20,000 to buy a polygraph and the 10 week polygraph course for lie detection, PLUS the massive costs of 10 weeks at a hotel, 10 weeks of meals, travel expenses, 10 weeks of car rental,10 weeks away from work and 10 weeks away from family if a 3 day mini course of body language will do lie detection?
 Anyone using F.A.I.N.T. would really be putting their “fate” into a dangerous situation.

 NEVER settle for anything less than the best for truth verification: PSE® and Voice Stress Analysis®.
 Use only Dektor’s proven training, testing and chart evaluation techniques for Voice Stress Analysis.
 They have been proven accurate for truth verification for 50 years.